McDonald's advertising

 McDonald's maintains an extensive advertising campaign.
 In addition to the usual media such as television, radio and newspaper ads, the company makes significant use of billboards and signage, and sponsors sporting events ranging from Little League to the FIFA World Cup and Olympic Games.
 The company also makes coolers of orange drink with their logo available for local events of all kinds.
 However, television ads remain the primary form of advertisement.

-McDonald's has used 23 different slogans to advertise in the United States, as well as a few other slogans for select countries and regions.
+McDonald's has used many different slogans to advertise in the United States, including "You deserve a break today", "Nobody can do it like McDonald's can", and from 2003 to the present day, "I'm lovin it".
 At times, it has run into trouble with its campaigns.

 History

 There have been many McDonald's advertising campaigns and slogans over the years.
-The company is one of the most prevalent fast food advertisers, especially in the United States, where it spends the most advertising money of any fast-food restaurant and as of 2012 the fourth-most of any advertiser in the country.
+The company is one of the most prevalent fast food advertisers, especially in the United States, where it spends the most advertising money of any fast-food restaurant and as of 2012 the fifth-more of any advertiser in the country.
 McDonald's Canada's corporate website states that the commercial campaigns have always focused on the "overall McDonald's experience", rather than just product.
-The purpose of the image has always been "portraying warmth and a real slice of everyday life."
+The purpose of the image has always been "portraying warmth and a real slice of everyday life".
 Its TV ads, showing various people engaging in popular activities, usually reflect the season and time period.
 Finally, rarely in their advertising history have they used negative or comparison ads pertaining to any of their competitors; the ads have always focused on McDonald's alone, one exception being a 2008 billboard advertising the new McCafé espresso.
 The billboard read "four bucks is dumb", a shot at competitor Starbucks.